 I used to be all about SMART goals, but I’ve officially abandoned my fandom and I suggest anyone who will listen to forget SMART goals.
-The SMART goal-setting framework is endorsed by many renowned business leaders as an infallible method to achieve any goal and increase your productivity.
+The SMART goal-setting framework is endorsed by many renowned business leaders as an infallible method to achieve any goal and increase productivity.

 What Are SMART Goals?

 S.M.A.R.T. is an acronym that provides five attributes of an effective goal:

 The S in SMART stands for Specific ~ your goal must not be vague or ambiguous.